This feature allows you to view your educational path, if you enrolled in previous years

 Educational objectives

-The “Biochemical Biotechnologies II” course is articulated into two integrate modules: “Pharmaceutical Biotechnologies” and “Microbial Biotechnologies: Medical Applications”.
+The “MEDICAL AND PHARMACEUTICAL BIOTECHNOLOGIES” course is articulated into two integrate modules: “Pharmaceutical Biotechnologies” and “Microbial Biotechnologies: Medical Applications”.
 The learning outcomes of the integrated course concern the methods for the industrial production of pharmaceutical substances and the biotechnology strategies used to study and contrast bacterial infections.
 The learning outcomes of each single module can be consulted in the appropriate section of the module.

 Educational objectives